1. Increase funding to raise the rate of breastfeeding from birth to 2 years.

 6. Strengthen links between health facilities and communities to support breastfeeding.

 7. Monitor the progress of policies, programmes and funding for breastfeeding.

-1000 Days, Academy of Breastfeeding Medicine, Action Against Hunger, Alive and Thrive, A Promise Renewed, Bill and Melinda Gates Foundation, Carolina Global Breastfeeding Institute, Centers for Disease Control and Prevention, Concern Worldwide, Helen Keller International, International Baby Food Action Network, International Lactation Consultant Association, Leche League International, New Partnership for Africa’s Development, Nutrition International, PATH, Save the Children, UNICEF, United States Agency for International Development, WHO, World Alliance for Breastfeeding Action, World Bank and World Vision International
+1000 Days, Academy of Breastfeeding Medicine, Action Against Hunger, Alive and Thrive, Bill and Melinda Gates Foundation, CARE, Carolina Global Breastfeeding Institute, Center for Women’s Health and Wellness, Centers for Disease Control and Prevention, Concern Worldwide, Helen Keller International, International Baby Food Action Network, International Lactation Consultant Association, La Leche League International, New Partnership for Africa’s Development, Nutrition International, PATH, Save the Children, UNICEF, United States Agency for International Development, WHO, World Alliance for Breastfeeding Action, World Bank, and World Vision International